dtjv/dtjv.github.io/content/posts/lint-on-commit.md

 ## Fix #2

-An alternative approach follow this [example](https://github.com/okonet/lint-staged#example-run-tsc-on-changes-to-typescript-files-but-do-not-pass-any-filename-arguments).
+An alternative approach follows this [example](https://github.com/okonet/lint-staged#example-run-tsc-on-changes-to-typescript-files-but-do-not-pass-any-filename-arguments).
 I removed the `lint-staged` block from `package.json` and created a `lint-staged-config.js` file as follows: